-So, having delved deep into the history of Chicken Curry, I revealed that the most renowned and ‘earliest’ published recipe for curry, first appeared in an English cookery book.
-This was written by Hannah Glasse in 1747 – The Art of Cookery made Plain & Easy.
+So, having delved deep into the history of chicken curry, I reveal that the most renowned and earliest published recipe for curry first appeared in an English cookery book which was written by Hannah Glasse in 1747 – The Art of Cookery made Plain & Easy.

 Darlings, but surprisingly the illustrious Hannah Glasse has a rival!
 Held by the Wellcome Library (London, England) is an anonymous manuscript from 1675, which contains an English recipe for a ‘vindaloo flavoured roast’ – anyone fancies a vindaloo flavoured roast cockerel?

 Darlings, please note that Miss Windsor could be hailed as the next local ‘hero’ for unveiling the truth about such a misleading statement.
 Therefore, the Begbrook Kitchen Library has been crowned by oneself as possibly containing Bristol’s very own, earliest, handwritten recipe for chicken curry.
 Indeed, a true Bristolian ‘heirloom’ and an outstanding piece of social history “Now, isn’t that just GERT LUSH,” Miss Windsor trumpets in her native dialect!